 On average, an Aussie works 1500 hours per year.
-If you work similar hours, you need to clean your office chair and other furniture often to maintain your office atmosphere.
-Regular cleaning of office chairs prevents the buildup of debris and germs, and it helps increase the lifespan of the chair.
+If you work similar hours, you need to clean your office chair and other furniture regularly to maintain a pleasant office atmosphere.
+Regular cleaning of office chairs prevents the buildup of debris and germs and helps extend their lifespan.

 However, office chairs can come in a variety of materials, shapes, and sizes.
 How do you clean a faux leather, mesh, or fabric chair?
 What are the necessary tools you need for cleaning?
-We cover all of these in this detailed guide.
+We cover everything.

 Cleaning Materials

-The cleaning materials you will need for your office chair are not typically different from what you use for household cleaning.
+The cleaning materials you will need for your office chair are not often different from what you use for household cleaning.
 Here's everything you need to get ready for the task.

-- Vacuum cleaner: A hand-held or cordless vacuum cleaner will be appropriate.
-More so if they have the properties to remove hair, dust and allergens.
+- Vacuum cleaner: A handheld or cordless vacuum works best, particularly one designed to remove dust, hair, and allergens.

-- A Small Bowl or Spray Bottle: The bowl or bottle is for mixing soap and water.
-A spray bottle is particularly easier to use during the cleaning.
+- Small bowl or spray bottle: Use to mix soap and water.
+A spray bottle allows easier and more even application during cleaning.

 Getting Started

-If your chair has a manual, the cleaning instruction will be there.
-Also, you can check your manufacturer's website for such information.
-Alternatively, most fabric or upholstery chairs have a cleaning code label under the seat.
-Each code has specific instructions on the best cleaning procedure.
-Here are the common ones:
+If your chair came with a manual, you can find the cleaning instructions there.
+You may also check the manufacturer’s website for this information.
+Additionally, most fabric or upholstered chairs have a cleaning code label located underneath the seat.
+Each code provides specific guidance on the appropriate cleaning method.
+Below are the most common codes:

 - W - Wet